slowjams/CLR-via-C-/z12-Generic.md

 AnimalWalker<Dog> dogWalker = animalWalker;
 dogWalker.walk(new Dog());
 ```
-You might think contra-variance means casting a base type to derived type, which doesn't make sense in the beginning, but when you look at the code, you will realize that contra-variance really invert/reverse the casting flow from "base type to derived type" back to "derived type to base type" in the interface's method, that's why `in` keyword is choose to represent contra-variance (type parameter used as an input of the interface's method, and that's why contra-variant generic type parameters can appear only in input positions such as a method's argument as mentioned before).
+You might think contra-variance means casting a base type to derived type, which doesn't make sense in the beginning, but when you look at the code, you will realize that contra-variance really invert/reverse the casting flow from "base type to derived type" back to "derived type to base type" in the interface's method, that's why `in` keyword (input as context meaning) is choose to represent contra-variance (type parameter used as an input of the interface's method, and that's why contra-variant generic type parameters can appear only in input positions such as a method's argument as mentioned before).

 Below is a concrete code example to demostrate the use of contra-variance:
 ```C#